Let's make Homemade Dark Chocolate Biscotti

 - Whisk together flour, cocoa powder, baking soda, and salt.

-- Using your electric mixer beat the butter and 1 tbs of sugar until fluffy.
-Add eggs and beat the mixture until combined well.
-Next, add the vanilla extract and combine.
+- Using your electric mixer beat the butter and sugar until fluffy.
+Add eggs and vanilla extract, beat the mixture until combined well.

 - Stir in flour mixture to form a stiff dough.
-Add milk.
-Mix in chocolate chips.
+Next, mix in the chocolate chips.
 You can use your hands if you're having a tough time mixing it in since the dough is stiff.

-- Divide dough in half and flour your hands.
+- With this step, it depends on how you roll out your dough.
+You can either roll it out and decide not to divide the dough (which is what I do when I'm lazy)Or you can divide the dough in half and flour your hands.
 Form the dough into two flat logs on the baking sheet.
 Around 12 inches long and 4-6 inches wide.
 About two inches thick as well.
-Sprinkle with confectioners’ sugar.
+Sprinkle with powdered sugar.
+You can either cut your biscotti before you pop it in the oven or after.
+I switch between before and after.
+You choose!

-- Bake 30 minutes.
+- Bake 30-35 minutes.
+Check on it at the 30 minute mark.
 Cool on your baking sheet for 5 minutes.

-- Transfer the biscotti to the cutting board and cut diagonally into even slcies.
-Arrange your biscotti on a baking sheet and bake for an additional 10 minutes, or until crisp.
+- Transfer the biscotti to the cutting board and cut diagonally into even slices Arrange your biscotti on a baking sheet and bake for an additional 10 minutes, or until crisp.
 Cool on your rack when done.
+Sometimes it has to sit out for a bit on the cooling wrack to crisp up.
+Enjoy!

 In Alexa's Kitchen says